ZivISM/ZivISM/README.md

 I have always had passion for coding and tech in general...

 but today... combining life experiences, mistakes and successes...
-Im exploring the fields of code in its many forms.
+Im exploring the fields of code in its many forms with maturity and discipline.
 Poetry never killed anyone... or has it?

 I ask this question because it led me to see code as a form of art, and Im very enthusiastic to see my part in contributing for the culture of "writing code". invent the wheel? use it to move forward?